19(1)(a)

-19(1)(a) is a 2022 Indian Malayalam-language drama film written and directed by debutant Indhu V. S. The film stars Nithya Menon, Vijay Sethupathi, and Indrajith Sukumaran.
-The film is produced by Anto Joseph and Neeta Pinto.
-The film released on Disney+ Hotstar on 29 July 2022 and received mixed reviews.
+19(1)(a) is a 2022 Indian Malayalam-language drama film written and directed by debutant Indhu V. S. The film stars Nithya Menen, Vijay Sethupathi, and Indrajith Sukumaran.
+Produced by Anto Joseph and Neeta Pinto, it was film released on Disney+ Hotstar on 29 July 2022 to mixed reviews.

 Synopsis

 The mundane life of an acquiescent lady (who could be anybody) who is running a photocopy shop goes into a tailspin when a revolutionary writer leaves the manuscript of his unpublished novel with her.